bk7084/bk7084.github.io/assignments/FinalProject_1.md

 ---
 layout: default
-title: BK7084 - Final Assignment pt.
-1
+title: BK7084 - Final 1
 ---

-# Procedural Building Generation
+# Final Project, part 1: Procedural Building Generation

 In your final project your task will be to procedurally generate a city and optimise its layout to become a city where people would like to